jujhars13/systemd-socket-listening-service/README.md

 systemctl link --user ${PWD}/systemd/awesome-service.socket systemctl link --user ${PWD}/systemd/awesome-service.service

-# load your unit files
-systemctl --user enable awesome-service.socket systemctl --user enable awesome-service.service
+systemctl --user start awesome-service.service systemctl --user start awesome-service.socket

+# watch the logs in another window
+journalctl -f --user awesome-service.service

+# test the service
+echo "test" | nc 127.0.0.1 9999

+# uninstall the service
-systemctl --user start awesome-service.service
+systemctl --user disable awesome-service.service systemctl --user disable awesome-service.socket
 ```

 ## NB

-This is just a POC but if I was to deploy this into the wild I'd probably wrap it in a container and front it with a TLS + auth reverse-proxy such as nginx or [caddy](https://caddyserver.com/)
+This is just a POC but if I was to deploy this into the wild I'd probably wrap it in a container and front it with a TLS + auth reverse-proxy such as nginx or [caddy](https://caddyserver.com/) or only use it in a private subnet.
+Preferably both.

+## TODO

+- [ ] write service as a daemon, not a oneshot hack